makhtardiouf/weather_monitor/README.md

 It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.4, and uses the latest Angular: 5.0.3.

-## Development server
+## Running the Development servers

 cd makhtar-frontend

+npm install

-* Run the weather backend app
+* Run the backend weather app
 php -S localhost:9200 &

 * Serve the frontend
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Code scaffolding